Code-Institute-Submissions/smoothie-recipe-project/README.md

 CSS was tested using the W3C CSS Validation service with no resulting errors.
 Javascript was tested using JShint.
 There were several warnings in the code rendering the pie chart.
 This was regarding the use of '{' due to Jinja Templating.
-This does result in an error in console and so it had been noticed already.
-This error can be eliminated by wrapping the jinja template containing 'data labels' and 'data values' in quotations, however the chart does not then render in the browser and so I have left these errors present for the time being.
+This does result in an error in console and so it had been noticed initially.
+This error can be eliminated by wrapping the jinja template containing 'data labels' and 'data values' in quotations, however the chart does not then render in the browser and so I have left these errors present for the time being to ensure the chart is displayed.
 Further research will be required to figure out another way.
 The rest of the javascript in this project did not throw up any errors.

 Forms were tested multiple times and after some advice from my mentor, the initial Username form on the landing page was set to 'required'.
-The form uses JS to create a new field with the click of the plus sign, enabling the user to add ingredients gradually rather than bulk text.
+The add/edit recipe forms use JS to create a new field with the click of the plus sign, enabling the user to add ingredients gradually rather than bulk text.
 This created a few layout problems, but with careful re-orginasation of my divs, I was able to tidy this up.
-There is an on-going issue with the alignment of the cross (cancel/remove) method step which will need looking in to further.

 Functions in app.py were tested using print statements initially, in the console.
 I was also able to check functions for inserting in to the database were working correctly by live viewing mlab (see below).